MattSegal/cams-war-links/README.md

 [View Live Website Here](http://www.mattdsegal.com/links)

-    /*

-    TODO:
-         add signup
-         add new styles
-         add tags
-         group links by month
-         group recent links by days
-         add user comments
-         add 'read' checkbox and 'to-read'
-             we can have views of these
-         use soft delete
-         reconstruct created data?
-         add links as Anon
-             claim links later
-             sign in with Google?
-         search

-    */

 ### Overview
 The aim of this website is to allow me and my friends to share interesting links with each other.